Are ATVs Hard to Drive? Avoid These Beginner Mistakes

 Learning The Basic Controls to Operate an ATV

 Depending on your previous driving experience and what types of vehicles you have been driving, riding an ATV can be pretty different in how it operates.
-The basic controls are not that complicated, but if you’ve only been driving a car previously, you’ll notice that the controls are laid out a bit differently.
+The basic controls are not complicated, but if you’ve only been driving a car previously, you’ll notice that the controls are laid out differently.

 It’s always a good idea to take a riding course to learn how to operate the vehicle in a controlled environment.
-Always begin by driving slow until you get a feel of where controls are located and how they react when activated.
-Only then will you be ready to increase speed gradually as you become more experienced.

 Steering: An ATV uses handlebars to change the direction of the wheels.
 When you pull on the left end of the bars (and push the right end), the wheels turn left, and when you pull on the right end of the bars (and push the left end), the wheels turn right.